marcv81/dpkg-history/README.md

 # Intro

-I do not know how to automatically remove an apt package and all its unused dependencies.
-This tool allows me to to see what dependencies were installed at the time I installed a package, and which ones are still installed.
-I use it to identify and remove the unused dependencies.
+This tool helps to track the `.deb` packages installed/removed on a system.
+It displays the `apt` events history, and uses colors to show which packages are still installed.

 # Setup

-This tool relies on the dpkg logs.
-Edit `/etc/logrotate.d/dpkg` and set rotate to 60 to keep the logs for 5 years.
+This tool relies on the `/var/log/apt/history.log` logs.
+Edit `/etc/logrotate.d/apt` and set rotate to 60 to keep the logs for 5 years.

 # Usage

-Show only the installation events that were not reverted.
+Show only the installation events that were not completely reverted.

     python3 installed.py